ShawnGabriel/shawngabriel.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---
 <div style="text-align: justify;">
-In this project, [Reyhan Pamungkas](https://github.com/adhgn) and I attempt to recreate the solutions of the [SMRVIS: Point cloud extraction from 3-D ultrasound for non-destructive testing Paper](https://www.researchgate.net/publication/371414251_SMRVIS_Point_cloud_extraction_from_3-D_ultrasound_for_non-destructive_testing) by Tang, L. T. W. for a challenge hosted by UBC Data Science Club in collaboration with DarkVision, a British Columbia-based company that specializes in industrial imaging technology.
-The code for this project can be found [here](https://github.com/ShawnGabriel/3D-Mesh-Reconstruction-From-Point-Clouds).
+In this project, <a href = "https://github.com/adhgn">Reyhan Pamungkas</a> and I attempt to recreate the solutions of the [SMRVIS: Point cloud extraction from 3-D ultrasound for non-destructive testing Paper](https://www.researchgate.net/publication/371414251_SMRVIS_Point_cloud_extraction_from_3-D_ultrasound_for_non-destructive_testing) by Tang, L. T. W. for a challenge hosted by UBC Data Science Club in collaboration with DarkVision, a British Columbia-based company that specializes in industrial imaging technology.
+The code for this project can be found <a href = "https://github.com/ShawnGabriel/3D-Mesh-Reconstruction-From-Point-Clouds">here</a>.
 </div>
 <br/><img src='/images/DarkVision.png'>